Management research training

 SSDRT Research Training Modules

-There will be four core assessed modules.
-They will consist of ten sessions, each lasting three hours, running on Mondays and Tuesdays.
+There will be two core assessed modules.
+They will consist of ten sessions, each lasting three hours.

 The SSDRT also offers advanced training sessions for those in their second and third of study.